binipringle/legalresearch/_texts/0-section0.md

 title: Outline
 author:
 editor: Sabina Pringle
-source: Progressive Legal Research by Jonathan Saxon, CUNY School of Law Library
+source: Progressive Legal Research by Jonathan Saxon, CUNY School of Law Library, and lectures and class slides by Douglas Cox, CUNY School of Law
 toc:
 - Government power and the Law
 - Federal and State jurisdictions